kubeflow/manifests/README.md

 #kubectl wait --for=condition=ready pod -l 'app.kubernetes.io/name=cluster-jwks-proxy' --timeout=180s -n istio-system
 ```

-If you want to use OAuth2 Proxy without DEX and conenct it to your own IDP, you can refer to this [document](common/oauth2-proxy/README.md#change-default-authentication-from-dex--oauth2-proxy-to-oauth2-proxy-only)
+If you want to use OAuth2 Proxy without Dex and conenct it directly to your own IDP, you can refer to this [document](common/oauth2-proxy/README.md#change-default-authentication-from-dex--oauth2-proxy-to-oauth2-proxy-only).
+But you can also keep Dex and extend it with connectors to your own IDP.
+TODO: rough guidance on how to connect Dex to a generic IDP with OIDC.

 #### Dex